-- 4.82.
+- 4.83.
 There is no national demand forecast or local apportionment for industrial dolomite.
 However, the NPPF states that Minerals Planning Authorities should plan for a steady and adequate supply of industrial minerals.
-Given the scarcity of the resource and the international market it supplies it will be important to work with Derbyshire County Council in relation to the existing site at Whitwell Quarry, to ensure that this can be achieved. - 4.83.
-Existing permitted reserves at Whitwell quarry in Derbyshire are expected to be adequate until 2033 for industrial dolomite and 2040 for aggregate grade limestone, however due to operational requirements further reserves are likely to be needed before this date to maintain future production. - 4.84.
-No site specific proposals for Industrial Dolomite were put forward for consideration as part of the evidence gathering process.
-As a result a criteria based policy is being proposed. - 4.85.
-The known industrial dolomite reserve in Nottinghamshire is located close to Creswell Crags which is categorised as a Scheduled Ancient Monument, a Site of
+Given the scarcity of the resource and the international market it supplies it will be important to work with Derbyshire County Council in relation to the existing site at Whitwell Quarry, to ensure that this can be achieved. - 4.84.
+Existing permitted reserves at Whitwell quarry in Derbyshire are expected to be adequate until 2033 for industrial dolomite and 2040 for aggregate grade limestone, however due to operational requirements further reserves are likely to be needed before this date to maintain future production. - 4.85.
+No site-specific proposals for Industrial Dolomite were put forward for consideration as part of the evidence gathering process.
+As a result, a criteria-based policy has been included in the Plan. - 4.86.
+The known industrial dolomite resource in Nottinghamshire is located close to Creswell Crags which is categorised as a Scheduled Ancient Monument, a Site of

 Special Scientific Interest and forms part of the Registered Park and Garden of Welbeck Abbey.
 The Crags are also identified on a short list for a potential future World Heritage Site.
-Therefore any proposal would require careful consideration of the potential impacts on the historic environment offset against the international need for the mineral.
+Therefore, any proposal would require careful consideration and assessment of the potential impacts on the historic environment offset against the international need for the mineral.